 This manual of indicators and tools is part of a resource kit of materials for tracking the impacts of economic change for women and men in Melanesian communities.
 In the Tools and forms section of the manual you will find a survey questionnaire and six participatory activities that can be used to gather data to track gender equality and economic indicators at the community level.
-A CD with a Microsoft Excel data management package (insert hyperlink once uploaded to website) can be used to record and analyse the data you collect.
+A CD with a Microsoft Excel data management package can be used to record and analyse the data you collect.

 The resource kit also includes: